garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

        | Since interval is not set, default value 1 is applied.
    * - | (2)
      - | Specify the range end value.
-       | In this example, since 2000 is specified as range end value; the value is decreased by 1 and stored in descending order from 2013-2000.
+       | In this example, since 2000 is specified as range end value; the value is reduced by 1 and stored in descending order from 2013 to 2000.

 **Example of jsp implementation**